-Breakthrough treatments like antiretroviral therapy (ART) help people with HIV live longer, healthier lives.
+Breakthrough treatments like antiretroviral therapy (ART) help people with human immunodeficiency virus (HIV) live longer, healthier lives.
 But ART is just one component of healthy living with HIV.
 Self-care, also referred to as self-management, is vital to your well-being.

-Self-care remains a crucial part of health management for people who are HIV-positive.
-There are many ways you can incorporate self-care into your health care routine for HIV.
+Self-care remains a crucial part of health management and improving the quality of life of people who are HIV-positive.
+Here are seven tips you can use to incorporate self-care into your health care routine for HIV.

 After diagnosis, the first step in managing HIV is starting antiretroviral therapy.
 Experts recommended starting ART right away.

 The biggest part of self-care with HIV is adhering to your treatment plan.
 Once you decide on your ART regimen with your doctor, stick to it and take all your medications as directed.
 Doing so will ensure you get all possible benefits from them.
 If you have questions about how to take your medications, follow up with your doctor.

 In the myHIVteam survey, 94 percent of participants reported that adhering to their HIV medication prescriptions is part of their self-care practice.
 Sticking to your treatment plan is the most important way you can take control of your health.

 Antiretroviral therapy works by preventing HIV from making copies of itself, ultimately reducing a person’s viral load.
 But even when you achieve an undetectable viral load, HIV is still present in your body in a dormant (inactive) state.

 If a person with HIV interrupts their ART plan by missing doses, taking a break from therapy, or stopping treatment altogether, the virus reemerges and starts multiplying.
 This causes the viral load to return to a detectable level and start to damage your body again.
 By taking every dose of your medication as directed, you prevent the reemergence of HIV in your body and help keep your viral load at an undetectable status.